Poundland

-Poundland is a British variety store chain founded in 1990.
-It once sold most items at the single price of £1, including clearance items and proprietary brands.
-The first pilot store opened in December 1990 following numerous rejections by landlords who had reservations about allowing a single-price store to operate, fearing it could adversely affect the local competition.
-An estimated 7 million customers shopped in Poundland every week in 2016, many being female shoppers in the C1, C2, D and E categories (the working classes in a system of demographic classification used in the United Kingdom).
-Following a drop in share price of over 50%, Poundland was acquired in August 2016 by Steinhoff International for £610m.

-The retailer expanded into other European countries during the latter half of 2011, first opening a store in the Republic of Ireland and later operating a subsidiary chain of discount stores in mainland Europe under the name Dealz.
-Poundland acquired closest rival 99p Stores in 2015, which left Poundworld as their closest competitor until it went bankrupt in 2018.
-Since August 2018, Poundland has been the category killer of the pound shop format in the United Kingdom.

-Poundland opened their biggest retail store in February 2022, around three times the size of an average Poundland store, also selling a wider range of foodstuffs.
+Poundland Limited is a British variety store chain founded by Dave Dodd and Steven Smith in 1990, originally selling all of its items at the single price of £1.
+In June 2025, it was announced that the retailer was acquired by American retail-focused investment firm Gordon Brothers.

+Overview

+The retailer grew from a single location in Burton upon Trent, opening its hundredth location in 2003.
+In 2011, it expanded internationally by launching its first locations in Ireland under the name Dealz, and later into Poland and the Isle of Man.
+In 2015, it acquired rival 99p Stores.

+In 2016, Steinhoff International acquired Poundland for £610 million, later spinning it off into Pepco Group (formerly known as Pepkor Europe).
+The following year, Poundland began offering a small selection of items in its stores exceeding £1.

+Following the collapse of Poundworld in 2018, Poundland was briefly the category killer of the single-price model until OneBelow (later OneBeyond) launched in 2019.
+In 2021, it was reported that one in ten products in its stores had exceeded £1.

+In January 2025, in light of a sales slump, it was reported that it would increase its £1-and-under product range.
+On June 12, three months after Teneo was selected to find a buyer for Poundland due to its underperformance, Gordon Brothers bought the British firm for a nominal one pound sterling.

+Poundland remains headquartered in Walsall in the West Midlands.

 History

-1990–1999: Formation and early history
+1990s: Formation and early history

 Poundland was co-founded by Dave Dodd and father and son team Keith and Steven Smith in April 1990 with a starting capital of just £50,000 and an office in Sedgley.
 The firm was funded by a loan from Keith Smith, who had set up the wholesaler and discount store Hooty's in 1963.
 The first pilot shop opened in December 1990 in the Octagon Centre, Burton upon Trent and managed a turnover of £13,000 from 624 products on its first day of trading.
 Previous attempts at opening pilot shops had failed after being turned down by landlords who had reservations about allowing such a shop to operate and doubted the single-price concept would be successful in the UK.

 By the end of the first year, Poundland was operating from several shops and had turned over £1 million, with a profit of £6,000.
 Growth continued throughout the early 1990s, with six shops by December 1991 and a further seven a year later.
 In 1995, Steven Smith failed to plan for more warehouse space and retail growth pushed their storage capacity past its limits.
 In response to unacceptably high stock theft, a new 130000 sqft warehouse was built, although it reduced profits from £850,000 in 1994 to £400,000 in 1995.
 Operational difficulties were resolved throughout 1996, when a new office in Hong Kong opened to support product sourcing and operations in the UK.